realsensesolutions/actions-aws-auth/README.md

 ## Limitations

-- **Custom Domains**: This action uses Cognito's provided domain.
-Custom domains require additional setup
+- **Custom Domains**: This action uses the direct Cognito endpoint URL
-- **Advanced Branding**: Uses default Cognito UI styling (custom branding requires CloudFormation)
+- **Advanced Branding**: Uses default Cognito authentication flow
 - **Region**: Resources are created in the AWS region specified in your credentials

 ## Contributing